nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

     1. Test case: `findcustomer bernice` <br>
        Expected:
        - All customers with 'bernice' in their names are listed.
 A success message shown in the status message.
-       - If you are using the default sample data, the customer `Bernice Yu` will be listed in the customer list.
+       - If you are using the default sample data, the customer `Bernice Yu` will be listed in the customer list.<br>

 2. Finding customers with multiple keywords using the command alias.

     1. Test case: `findc alex david` <br>
        Expected:
        - All customers with `alex` or `david` in their names are listed.
 A success message shown in the status message.
-       - If you are using the default sample data, the customer `Alex Yeo` and `David Li` will be listed in the customer list.
+       - If you are using the default sample data, the customer `Alex Yeo` and `David Li` will be listed in the customer list.<br>

 3. Finding customer who does not exist in the address book.